 Mt.
 Carmel AME Zion Church and Campground

-KEYWORDS: NATIONAL REGISTER, HISTORIC MARKER, AME ZION, LANCASTER COUNTY, CHURCH, 19TH CENTURY, CLINTON
+KEYWORDS: NATIONAL REGISTER, HISTORIC MARKER, AME ZION, LANCASTER COUNTY, CHURCH, CLINTON